Chensem/Jeb3/README.md

 4. delete the INF/..RSA that store in jeb.jar
 5. copy the fucked jar to the origin path
 6. bingo !

+### Convenient Usage
+1. copy the git project jeb.jar to replace your origin jeb.jar
+2. Launcher And Enjoy it !